AslanovRustam/koroka/README.md

 # Getting Started with Create React App

-type npm npm start at terminal and wait to open your app
+type npm start at terminal and wait to open your app

 ## moving by next page